ayanapowell/DrupalBookstore/README.txt

 Biggy's Books
 By: Ayana Powell

-We are a bookstore in Portland, OR!
-Visit our site to contact us, information, and book reviews.
-Happy reading!
+An online bookstore and book review site.

 Installation
 --------------------------------